 The Master of Data Science (Bioinformatics and Biological Modelling) will provide graduates with quantitative skills in bioinformatics and modelling in molecular biology.
 It shares a common core with the other Master of Data Science programmes.

 In addition to the Data Science core, students also take a core module named “Bioinformatics”.
-There is also an optional Module available, which is named “Modelling in Molecular Biology”.
+There is also an optional module available, “Modelling in Molecular Biology”.
 The Bioinformatics module explores quantitative tools and methods used to work with biological data, and Modelling in Molecular Biology module explores quantitative modelling tools and methods for exploring metabolic and signalling networks in molecular biology.
-In your dissertation project, you will apply the techniques you have learned from your Data Science modules to a research problem.
+In your project, you will apply the techniques you have learned from your Data Science modules to a research problem.
 This course will be equally suitable for those who intend to employ quantitative analysis in their research in molecular biology, or for physical or biological graduates who wish to learn transferrable data and modelling analysis skills in order to enhance their employability in an increasingly competitive job market.

 All around us, massive amounts of increasingly complex data are being generated and collected, for instance, from mobile devices, cameras, cars, houses, offices, cities, and satellites.
 Business, research, government, communities, and families can use that data to make informed and rational decisions that lead to better outcomes.
 It is impossible for any one individual or group of individuals to keep on top of all the relevant data: there is simply far too much.
 Data science enables us to analyse large amounts of data effectively and efficiently and as a result has become one of the fastest growing career areas.